python/cpython/Doc/library/traceback.rst

    Module :mod:`pdb`
       Interactive source code debugger for Python programs.

+The module's API can be divided into two parts:
-In the following, we first introduce a number of module-level functions that offer basic functionality.
-They are sufficient for many use cases, including interactive inspection of exceptions and tracebacks.
-We then describe the :class:`TracebackException` class and its two helper classes :class:`StackSummary` and :class:`FrameSummary`.
-They offer both more flexibility in the output generated and the ability to store the information necessary for later formatting without holding references to actual exception and traceback objects.
+* Module-level functions offering basic functionality, which are useful for interactive inspection of exceptions and tracebacks.
+* :class:`TracebackException` class and its helper classes :class:`StackSummary` and :class:`FrameSummary`.
+These offer both more flexibility in the output generated and the ability to store the information necessary for later formatting without holding references to actual exception and traceback objects.

 Module-Level Functions